Fliplet/fliplet-cli/docs/API/fliplet-communicate.md

 ```
 {% endraw %}

-Note: input `options` will get their value altered by the function as a result of the Handlebars compilation process.
+Note: input `options` will get their value altered by the function as a result of the compilation process.
 If you want to preserve the input object original value, please make a copy as follows:

 ```js
 // Here we're using lodash "extend" method to make a copy of our options